RumblingLump/anxiety/scenes/act2.md

 Game.WORDS_HEIGHT_BOTTOM = 230;
 ```

-r: Looks like you're caught in a fight with yourself, kid.
+r: Looks like you're caught in a fight with yourself, kid.§

 ```
 publish("act2",["party_hunter",3]);